asoltesz/solakube/docs/postgres-pgo.md

 # CrunchyData Postgres Operator

-For quick and simple Postgres installations, the 'postgres' deployer can be used but that is limited in capabilities (see [the postgres deployer page](postgres.md) for details).
+For quick and simple Postgres installations, the 'postgres-simple' deployer can be used but that is limited in capabilities (see [the postgres deployer page](postgres.md) for details).

 For higher-end Postgres setups, SolaKube supports the deployment of the [CrunchyData Postgres Operator](https://github.com/CrunchyData/postgres-operator) (PGO in short), which is the subject of this documentation page.